Image: Tabita Hub

-Roni works in Berlin as a choreographer, performer and writer.
+Roni works in Berlin as a choreographer, performer, dramaturge and curator.
 Through a steady practice of expanded choreography Roni is looking for the apt medium to manifest personal-political matters, often finding the stage elsewhere, when choreographing events, installations and conversations.
-Roni Graduated from HZT Berlin in 2014 and has since presented her choreographic work at different venues in Europe as well as Israel/Palestine.
-Roni is a co-founder of the friendship-based collective fxtrouble, together with Agata Siniarska and Xenia Taniko. fxtrouble initiated the creative platform VULVA CLUB, amplifying underrepresented feminist/queer perspectives in temporary, fragile communities.
+Either within (temporary) collectives or solo, her work is always with and in relation to other human and nonhuman collaborators.
+Roni's work questions power structures, engages with the erotic and moves through ecological forms.
+Since graduating from HZT Berlin in 2014 Roni presented her choreographic work at different venues in Europe as well as Israel/Palestine.

 At the core of my work is always the commitment to acknowledge the group that gathers at a specific time and place to attend the art and to instigate a solid and profound explicit/implicit dialogue with it.
 Though I am trained in dance and love to make the muscles of my body and mind available for other choreographers, my own artistic utterances are not constricted to dance as a medium or a language.
 I am constantly looking for the most apt medium to manifest an urgent concern, a political-personal affair, taking the body in full consideration without taking it for granted.

 My choreographic work is not limited to the stage, or rather, it often installs a stage elsewhere.
 I am obsessed with setting conditions, let it be physical, spacial and emotional, for an ultimate digestion of the material the piece proposes.